Today I want to talk about what supplements help with ADHD or ADD.

 A very good book on the subject is, Change your Brain Change your Life, by Dr. Daniel Amen.
-I have read it, and found the information in this book extremely helpful.
+I’ve read it, and found the information in this book extremely helpful.

 Dr. Amen has 5 sons, 4 of which have ADD.
-Needless to say, he’s pretty motivated to help people manage their ADHD and live normal lives.
+Needless to say, he’s pretty motivated to help people manage their ADHD!